Skip to main contentSkip to user menuSkip to navigation

 The biggest wins come from eliminating entire steps: cache at the edge to skip the origin, reuse connections to skip handshakes, and compress responses to reduce transfer time.
 Every millisecond saved directly improves user experience and conversion rates.

-Full Request Path Analysis
+Request Path Latency Breakdown

 If cached, this is sub‑millisecond; misses dominate cold paths.